Privacy Policy: How Your Data Is Collected, Used, and Protected

 2. How We Collect Your Data

-• Session storage systems maintaining temporary user sessions
+• Session storage systems that maintain temporary browsing states

 3. How We Use Your Information